Google Top Stories Are Chosen By Importance Scores

 A news digest system may:

-- Provide a user with more unbiased news May require little or no editorial judgement compared to systems that have editorial review of news stories
+- Provide a user with more unbiased news: may require little or no editorial judgment compared to systems that have an editorial review of news stories

 - Provide news digests irrespective of the digest time period, the region for the news digest, the language for the news digest, or a combination of two or more of these

-- Personalize a news digest according to user settings, e.g., personal interests of a user.
+- Personalize a news digest according to user settings, e.g., personal interests of a user

 - Provide a news digest to a user device for a time period during which a user was unable to check the news

-- Provide a news digest to a user device that includes top stories for a particular topic of interest, e.g., when the particular topic of interest does not have frequent news stories.
+- Provide a news digest to a user device that includes top stories for a particular topic of interest, e.g., when the particular topic of interest does not have frequent news stories

 The Automated News Digest patent can be found at: